Hairstyles in the 1950s: Male fashion

 Popular music and film stars had a major influence on 1950s hairstyles and fashion.
 Elvis Presley and James Dean had a great influence on the high quiff-pompadour greased-up style or slicked-back style for men with heavy use of Brylcreem or pomade.
 The pompadour was a fashion trend in the 1950s, especially among male rockabilly artists and actors.
 A variation of this was the duck's ass (or in the UK "duck's arse"), also called the "duck's tail", the "ducktail", or simply the D.A.

-This hairstyle was originally developed by Joe Cerello in 1940.
+The ducktail hairstyle was originally developed by Joe Cerello in 1940.
 Cerello's clients later included film celebrities like Elvis Presley and James Dean.
 Frank Sinatra posed in a modified D.A. style of hair.
 This style required that the hair be combed back around the sides of the head.
 The tooth edge of a comb was then used to define a central part running from the crown to the nape at the back of the head, resembling, to many, the rear end of a duck.
 The hair on the top front of the head was either deliberately disarrayed so that untidy strands hung down over the forehead, or combed up and then curled down into an "elephant's trunk" which might hang down as far as the top of the nose.
 The sides were styled to resemble the folded wings of the duck, often with heavy sideburns.